 Sensory information goes to the thalamus.
 The thalamus then sends a message to one of three places: the autonomic nervous system (ANS,) amygdala, or cerebral cortex.

-The autonomic nervous system controls the body functions that we do not consciously control.
-These functions include heart rate, unconscious breathing, sweating, etc. If the ANS gets the “go-ahead” from the thalamus, it will start to ramp up any of these bodily functions.
+The autonomic nervous system controls the body functions we do not consciously control.
+These functions include heart rate, unconscious breathing, sweating, etc. If the ANS gets the “go-ahead” from the thalamus, it will ramp up any of these bodily functions.

 At the same time, the thalamus may be sending information to the amygdala.
 This area of the brain controls our emotional responses.
-If we feel fear, excitement, nervousness, or joy, we can thank the amygdala.
+We can thank the amygdala for fear, excitement, nervousness, or joy.

 The cerebral cortex controls our conscious thought.
-This is the part of the brain that will say, “Hey!
+This part of the brain will say, “Hey!
 I guess I feel nervous.” or “Whoa, I’m sweating a lot.”

-All of these processes are happening at the same time, and may vary from person to person.
+These processes are happening simultaneously and may vary from person to person.

 Examples of Cannon-Bard Theory

-In yoga and meditation, teachers help their students slow down the breath and calm down the mind.
-The idea is to counteract the “fight or flight” reflex that we feel in our everyday lives.
+Teachers help students slow down breathing and calm their minds in yoga and meditation.
+The idea is to counteract the “fight or flight” reflex we feel daily.

-The Cannon-Bard Theory says that we simultaneously experience physical and emotional reactions to situations.
-When the fight or flight reflex is triggered, for example, our heart rate to skyrocket, our palms to sweat, and our mood to go south.
+The Cannon-Bard Theory says we simultaneously experience physical and emotional reactions to situations.
+When the fight or flight reflex is triggered, our heart rate skyrockets, our palms begin to sweat, and we find ourselves in a bad mood.
 But with deep breathing, that reflex goes away.
-After a few minutes, the body starts to relax and the mood starts to lift.
 No wonder everyone looks so happy after a yoga class!

 The James-Lange Theory